Council plan overview report - Corporate health

 Resources

-There were less than 5 members of staff off-long term during the quarter, most had returned to work by the end of the quarter.
+There were 5 members of staff on long-term sick during the quarter.
+Less than five remained off sick at the end of the quarter.

 People